Stained Glass Pattern

 Stained glass construction tools

-but I prefer the copper foil method as pioneered by the famous Tiffany Studios.
+by the famous Tiffany Studios.
 Each piece of glass is individually wrapped with an adhesive backed copper foil strip (sold in rolls).
 Copper foil is most commonly used in 3/16”, 7/32” and 1/4" sizes and most art glass is about 1/8” thick.
 Since the foil is wrapped around the edge of the glass, a smaller foil size usually results in narrower lines in the finished project.
 I like using 7/32” foil and 3/16” for very small features.
 As each piece of glass is wrapped with foil and placed back on the layout copy, further adjustments may be needed to fit the pattern.
 After wrapping all the pieces, I move them to my light box to make sure that colors work well together and that there are no flaws or hidden problems.
 At this point, the entire project can be viewed as if it were a finished work in a window.
 Once final adjustments are made, it’s back to the layout table and time to solder the pieces together.

-a stained glass project.
 Full size patterns are available from a number of sources and hundreds of good stained glass pattern books are readily available.
 Searching sites on the Internet is another great way to come up with design ideas.
 Rarely have I found a design that is the exact size that I want to build.
 Thanks to copiers that enlarge and reduce and graphic drawing and re-sizing computer programs, it is easier than ever to create a stained glass design.
 Few glass artists simply “freehand” a new design from scratch.
 Most of us start with a size and a central concept, borrow an idea from here or there, draw, adapt and redraw until we have a finished product.
 Often lines are added or moved to compensate for cuts that cannot be made in glass or to make the project more aesthetically pleasing.

 The Stained Glass Construction Process